-In accordance with ASC 350-10, "Goodwill and Other Intangible Assets," goodwill and indefinite-lived intangible assets are not amortized, but reviewed for impairment upon the occurrence of events or changes in circumstances that would reduce the fair value below its carrying amount.
+In accordance with ASC 350, Goodwill and Other Intangible Assets, goodwill and indefinite-lived intangible assets are not amortized, but reviewed for impairment upon the occurrence of events or changes in circumstances that would reduce the fair value below its carrying amount.
 Goodwill is required to be tested for impairment at least annually.
-Determining the fair value of a reporting unit under the first step of the goodwill impairment test and determining the fair value of individual assets and liabilities of a reporting unit (including unrecognized intangible assets) under the second step of the goodwill impairment test is judgmental in nature and often involves the use of significant estimates and assumptions.
+In September 2011, the FASB issued ASU No. 2011-08, Intangibles-Goodwill and Other (Topic 350).
+ASU 2011-08 permits an entity to first assess qualitative factors to determine whether it is "more likely than not" that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test described in Topic 350.
+The more-likely-than-not threshold is defined as having a likelihood of more than 50%.
+If it is determined that the carrying value of a reporting unit is more likely than not to be less than its carrying value (including unrecognized intangible assets) than it is necessary to perform the second step of the goodwill impairment test.
+The second step of the goodwill impairment test is judgmental in nature and often involves the use of significant estimates and assumptions.
 Similarly, estimates and assumptions are used in determining the fair value of other intangible assets.
 These estimates and assumptions could have a significant impact on whether or not an impairment charge is recognized and also the magnitude of any such charge.
-To assist in the process of determining goodwill impairment, we will obtain appraisals from an independent valuation firm.
-In addition to the use of an independent valuation firm, we will perform internal valuation analyses and consider other market information that is publicly available.
+We perform internal valuation analyses and consider other market information that is publicly available.
 Estimates of fair value are primarily determined using discounted cash flows and market comparisons.
 These approaches use significant estimates and assumptions including projected future cash flows (including timing), discount rates reflecting the risk inherent in future cash flows, perpetual growth rates, determination of appropriate market comparables and the determination of whether a premium or discount should be applied to comparables.